-Famadihana, or turning of the bones, is a funeral custom found in the highlands of Madagascar.
+Famadihana, or turning over the dead, is a funeral custom found in the highlands of Madagascar.
 It is an important part of ancestor worship.
 Depending on the family and how much money they have, the dead may be turned over several times after burial.
 In theory, the turning takes place every seven years, unless in the meantime a deceased person visits a relative in a dream to ask him or her to look after him or her.

 In Madagascar, the dead are still alive

 "From an early age, Malagasy people are close to death: they take part in the wake, which sometimes lasts several days and nights.
 Death is a fact of life.
-It's something natural that doesn't frighten them, and it never occurs to them to leave the room where the dead are laid to rest., warns Noromalala Martinet, who has published a book (1) on the subject and organised the turning over of her parents' bodies.
-She adds: "It's true that with poverty and disease and no means of treatment, death is everywhere and spares no one."
+It's something natural that doesn't frighten them, and it doesn't occur to them to leave the room where the dead are laid to rest".warns Noromalala Martinet, who has published a book (1) on the subject and organised the turning over of her parents' bodies.
+She adds: "It's true that with poverty and disease and no means of treatment, death is everywhere and spares no one.
 Of course, the death of a loved one is experienced as a painful moment for the living, but at the same time as a happy prospect for the deceased, who will become a Razana, an Ancestor.
 For the Malagasy, the notion of death is radically different from that experienced in the West.
 Neither an end nor a break, it is the passage to another life.
 This change of life gives the Ancestors powers, such as the ability to call out to the living and communicate with them.

-Rituals to observe
+Rituals to respect

 Madagascar.
 Famadihana.
 Musicians taking part in the ceremony.

-"In 1984, I clearly heard my parents calling out to me, hence my firm decision to return to the land of my ancestors to offer them new shrouds, as they had promised while they were still alive," recalls Noromalala.
-"There is something universal in the Malagasy cult of the dead: rediscovering one's roots by renewing and strengthening ties with one's family."
+In 1984, I clearly heard my parents calling out to me, hence my firm decision to return to the land of my ancestors to offer them new shrouds, as they had promised while they were still alive," recalls Noromalala.
+There is something universal in the Malagasy cult of the dead: rediscovering one's roots by renewing and strengthening ties with one's family.

 Madagascar.
 Famadihana.